thehambeard/Unity2Debug/README.md

 3. **Debug Output Path**
  * Path to where you would like development copy to be located.
 Should probably be put in the same directory of your other Steam/GOG games. (e.g. C:\Program Files (x86)\Steam\steam apps\common\Pathfinder Second Adventure Debug)
 4. **Unity Path**
- * Path to the Unity Editor folder that contains all the version of Unity that have been installed.
-Default path is C:\Program Files\Unity\Hub\Editor.
+ * Two options for the path contained here:
+     1. You can select the path where all your Unity installs are (e.g. C:\Program Files\Unity\Hub\Editor\) and the correct version will be located automatically.
+     2. You can select the direct path if you have the version installed somewhere else (e.g. Program Files/Unity <version>).
+The version will be verified against the game exe.
 5. **Unity Version**
- * Version of Unity the game uses.
-These must match or game probably will not even launch.
-The version will try to be automatically detected from the game exe.
+ * Version of Unity the game uses is reported here if matched.
+Blank if no match.
+Check error box for the correct version.
 6. **Use Symlinks**
  * Checked if symlinks are to be used, unchecked if they are not.
+7. **Verbose Logging**
+ * Enable this if you really want to see what is being copied or symlinked.
+If the game is taking a long time to copy you probably have an invalid symlink/exclude filter.
+ * Enabling this will increase copy times by some amount.
-7. **Symlinks**
+8. **Symlinks**
  * List Box: The list of the current symlink filters that are to be used.
  * Add Button: Opens the symlink dialog
  * Remove Button: Removes the currently selected symlink filter in the list box.
-8. **Exclude Filters**
+9. **Exclude Filters**
  * Same as above except this will filter out directories/files from being copied from the retail to the dev folder.
-8. **Navigation Buttons**
+10. **Navigation Buttons**
  * Back Button will return to Decompile Page.
    * Next Button will move on to processing.